-The following programs are accredited by the Engineering Accreditation Commission of ABET (www.abet.org), the global accreditor of college and university programs in applied science, computing, engineering, and engineering technology:
+The B.S. degree programs in mechanical engineering and materials science and engineering are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+ABET is the global accreditor of college and university programs in applied science, computing, engineering, and engineering technology.

 - Bachelor of Science in Materials Science and Engineering (BSMSE)

 - Bachelor of Science degree in Mechanical Engineering (BSME)

 ABET accreditation assures that programs meet standards to produce graduates ready to enter critical technical fields that are leading the way in innovation and emerging technologies, and anticipating the welfare and safety needs of the public.
 Visit the ABET website to learn more about accreditation.

 The mission of the BSMSE program is to provide excellence in education, research, and service in the field of materials science and engineering through educational programs that graduate students with strong backgrounds in scientific and engineering problem-solving methods.

 The mission of the BSME program is to provide a broad education in mechanical engineering that prepares our students for being successful in professional practice and advanced studies.

 - Provide quality education in fundamental principles and their applications to engineering practice.

 - Foster an environment that stimulates learning and instills a sense of professional, social, and ethical responsibility.